 Fortunately, there was not much traffic around us, and we were able to coast to the shoulder and come to a stop, but as lucky as this was, it was the least of our problems.
 We tried without success to get the van to start, but it was completely dead.
 So there we were, stranded on the side of the road in the middle of nowhere, 10 hours from anyone who could help us, with a power wheelchair.

 As if this was not enough adversity for one day, it was also Sunday, so most businesses and such were closed.
 We were not just up a creek without a paddle, we didn’t even have a canoe.

-Of course I had been without my van before when the engine needed serviced or the Braun hydraulic lift needed a tune-up, but being able to plan for a day or two at home and being stuck in a strange, far-away place without a vehicle are two totally different things.
+Of course, I had been without my van before when the engine needed to be serviced or the Braun hydraulic lift needed a tune-up, but being able to plan for a day or two at home and being stuck in a strange, far-away place without a vehicle is two totally different things.
 Having to just sit and wait in that hotel room made me feel really frustrated that I had no means of fixing my situation.
 I could not get home or even get food (we ate a lot of pizza) because of my wheelchair.

 Not only does my van greatly expand my world and allow me to experience so many amazing things, but it also gives me the peace of mind that I can go out and about if I need to.
 I have the ability to go to the store to get groceries, go to the bank, or pick up a friend at the airport if the need arises.
 I realized that merely knowing you have the freedom of your own vehicle, even if you do not need it at the time, is a very comforting thing that should be valued.